ryansheehy0/RS_Cheat_Sheets/Algorithms_Data_Structures/data_structures.md

 - **Array** - Ordered collection of elements with a max size.
 - **Dynamic array** - An array without a max size.
 - **Linked list** - Sequence of nodes where each node pointer to the next.
 Allows for faster insertion/deletion.
+	- Singly linked list - Each node has a pointer to the next node.
+	- Doubly linked list - Each node has two pointers, one for its parent and one for the next node.
 - **Record** - Stores named fields.
 Similar to objects in JS.
 - **Binary Tree** - Each node stores data and has up to 2 children nodes.
 - **Hash Table** - Maps keys to indexes using a hash function.
 Allows for fast lookups.